opendatacentre/opendc/docs/k8sdc/install.md

 ___

+## Test environment

+**k8sdc** is a new project and therefore testing has only been conducted on a limited set of environments.
+The following software versions are known to work.

+* macOS 10.12
+* Python 2.7.12
+* Vagrant 1.8.4
+* Virtualbox 5.0.26 r108824
+___

 ## Install the k8sdc command

-The `k8sdc` command is implemented using Python 2.7.
+The `k8sdc` command is implemented using Python.
 It can be installed using `pip`.

 **Note**